Come spring skiing in Courchevel

 Courchevel is definitely a beginner-friendly ski resort with wonderful nursery areas and wide green runs for you to practice your turns on.
 All of the nursery areas (in each of the villages) have drag lifts you can use for free - no lift pass required.
 From Courchevel, there are a number of green runs which are designated 'Easy Rider' runs off the Verdons gondola, the idea being that everyone should go at a slow pace.
 Also here are two family friendly zones - the Wood Park (beginner freestyle park) and the Stop Zone (where you learn about stopping distance and speed).
 Over at Courchevel Moriond, there are nursery areas and similar long green 'Easy Rider' runs.
-Two more family friendly parks are accessed off the Combe lift - Snake Park is a boardercross run, and Fun Park is a natural canyon just waiting to be explored...
+Two more family friendly parks are accessed off the Combe lift - Snake Park is a boarder cross run, and Fun Park is a natural canyon just waiting to be explored.
 Below here is the Indian Camp where kids can play at being American Indians.
 You can find out more about the Beginners Ski Areas in Courchevel in our guide.

 For more advanced skiers, you have the whole of the Three Valleys ski area to explore.
-With 600km of pistes and several snowparks there is terrain suitable for everyone.
-Courchevel lies at one end of this vast area, and thanks to it's modern, interconnected ski lift system, it is quick and easy to explore the whole area.
+With 600km of pistes and several snow parks there is terrain suitable for everyone.
+Courchevel lies at one end of this vast area, and thanks to its modern, interconnected ski lift system, it is quick and easy to explore the whole area.

 On the snow

 In Courchevel, there is Forum Centre which has an indoor ice skating rink, an indoor climbing wall and a bowling alley.
 There is also an indoor adventure mini-trail where children from seven years can scale Nepalese bridges, monkey bridges, ladders and giant spider's webs.
 Or for five years and over, let them loose on 'Tarzan vines' in the Forum's atrium.
 Other activities to consider for your children include snowman building, snowball fun, and if you want a real treat, try husky dog sledding where the little ones can ride in a passenger sledge with you - please note there is usually only one passenger sled per trip, so booking in advance is highly recommended to avoid disappointment.
 Also try horse drawn sleigh rides.

 In Courchevel Village (on the way to Courchevel Moriond) is the Aquamotion swimming and leisure complex.
 From indoor and outdoor pools to baby pools and surf pools, river rapids and diving pools, all the family can enjoy this complex.
 You can also go indoor climbing or take aqua fitness classes, and there is a spa area with beauty treatments.
-Other winter activities include cinema (look out for films in VO for films in English).
+Other activities include cinema (look out for films in VOST for films in English).
 You can find out more about Non-Skiing Activities in Courchevel in our guide.

 For adults that aren't quite so sure of the skiing, there are plenty of spas you can try for some indulgence, as well as fitness classes, or perhaps some snow shoeing.
 Pedestrian ski passes are available at a reduced rate so you can join the rest of your group up in the high mountains for lunch and spectacular views.